brandonprry/is_a_fetus_a_person/README.md

 A3)  The term “alien” means any person not a citizen or national of the United States.

+A fetus is neither a national nor a citizen.
+It is stateless until born.

 A15) The term “immigrant” means every alien except an alien who is within one of the following classes of nonimmigrant aliens—

  - (i)an ambassador, public minister, or career diplomatic or consular officer who has been accredited by a foreign government, recognized de jure by the United States and who is accepted by the President or by the Secretary of State, and the members of the alien’s immediate family;